drvdputt/RADAGAST/README.md

 - Continuum emission of H (free-bound, free-free, and two-photon)
 - Emission coefficients, opacities, and shapes for the lines of H and H2.

-While RIDGE-0 was mainly developed for use in the 3D Monte Carlo Dust Radiative Transfer code <a href="http://www.skirt.ugent.be">SKIRT</a>, it is designed as a stand-alone module which, ideally, does not depend on SKIRT in any way.
+While RADAGAST was mainly developed for use in the 3D Monte Carlo Dust Radiative Transfer code <a href="http://www.skirt.ugent.be">SKIRT</a>, it is designed as a stand-alone module which, ideally, does not depend on SKIRT in any way.
 It is possible to use this module in any C++ code where the necessary details about the radiation field and the dust can be provided, without